BlockCarbon/market/whitepaper.md

 ### 2.7 Market Efficiency Through Tokenization

 Blockchain technology enables the pricing of carbon in ways that were previously not possible.
 Real time settlement is a major safeguard against opaque reporting or trading of already retired credits - whatever the ledger shows can be trusted.
 Reduced intermediary costs are a common reason for DeFi, but in voluntary carbon issuance this can often mean much larger savings, especially in over the counter or retail markets, where these fees can run up to 20%.
 These reasons by themselves are powerful arguments for bringing carbon credits on-chain as part of the Real World Assets boom, but even more importantly is the untapped buying power of young, tech savvy consumers, tech companies, blockchains and their foundations, as well as speculative or climate conscious crypto investors.

+The next sections deals in much more detail with the tokenization mechanics, advantages of a distributed ledger and Cardano's unique benefits with native tokens (unique assets without smart contract requirement).

 ## 3. Real World Assets (RWA)